The-Focus-AI/asciiwebcam/memory/active-context.md

   - Color scheme optimization
   - Status display implementation
   - Fixed display spacing issues
-  - mise configuration and verification
+  - Color scheme switching
+  - Buffer management optimization
 - Current:
-  - Setting up testing infrastructure
+  - Setting up test infrastructure
-  - Performance optimization planning
+  - Implementing test suites
 - Next:
-  - Implement test suite
+  - Add test coverage reporting
-  - Add performance monitoring
+  - Create performance benchmarks
   - Complete documentation

 ## Open Questions

-- What test cases should we prioritize?
+- What should be our minimum test coverage target?
+- How to effectively mock webcam input?
-- How to structure the test suite?
+- How to test terminal display output?
-- What performance metrics should we track?
+- What performance metrics should we test?
-- What documentation sections are most important?
+- How to ensure consistent test environment?
-- How to organize the development guide?
+- How to test different terminal sizes?